Thanks Austin, for Another Great Tour!

-On February 25, the MODERN ARCHITECTURE + DESIGN SOCIETY kicks off its 2017 season with the 9th Annual Austin Modern Home Tour!
+On February 25, the MODERN ARCHITECTURE + DESIGN SOCIETY kicks off its 2017 season in partnership with Marvin Windows and Doors!

-Produced in partnership with our friends at Goodlife Luxury, this is your chance to tour the properties, meet the architects, and talk to the homeowners of some of Austin’s most forward-looking home designs.
+On February 25th in Austin, TX, MA+DS and Goodlife Luxury team up to bring you your chance to tour the properties, meet the architects, and talk to the homeowners of some of Austin’s most forward-looking home designs.

 How does it work?
 It’s simple as 1, 2, 3!

 - Buy your ticket by clicking the button below.

 - About 48 hours before the Tour, you’ll receive a printable map via email.
 (Don’t worry – you can preview the homes and locations by scrolling down, too!)

 - Take your ticket to any home on the map and we’ll give you a wristband.
 This is your entry into every home on the 2017 Tour!

 To make your day amazing, please remember a few things.

 - This is a self-guided tour – you may visit the properties in any order you wish.